Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Related results about manifolds and refocusing spacetimes

-\end{proof} We can now prove a Bott-Samelson type result for the Cauchy surfaces of globally hyperbolic strongly refocusing spacetimes. \begin{prop} Let $X$ be a globally hyperbolic, strongly refocusing spacetime of dimension at least $3$.
-Then the Cauchy surface $M$ of $X$ is compact with finite fundamental group, and its universal cover has the integral cohomology ring of a CROSS. \end{prop} \begin{proof} The construction of \propref{prop:NullGeodesicFlowInducesPositiveLegendrianIsotopy} shows that there is a positive Legendrian isotopy from a fiber $S_x^{\ast}M$ to a fiber $S_y^{\ast}M$ of $S^{\ast}M$.
-Since $S^{\ast}M$ is symmetric with respect to choice of fibers, there also is a positive Legendrian isotopy from $S_y^{\ast}M$ to $S_x^{\ast}M$.
-Concatenating these isotopies yields a non-negative Legendrian isotopy from $S^{\ast}_xM$ to itself.
-By \cite[Remark 1.1]{Chernov2018} this proves the claim. \end{proof} \begin{rem} There is a different way to construct a non-negative Legendrian isotopy from one fiber of $S^{\ast}M$ to itself in the case where $M$ is the Cauchy surface of a globally hyperbolic strongly refocusing spacetime $(X,g)$.
+\begin{rem} There is a different way to construct a non-negative Legendrian isotopy from one fiber of $S^{\ast}M$ to itself in the case where $M$ is the Cauchy surface of a globally hyperbolic strongly refocusing spacetime $(X,g)$.
 Let $p,q\in X$ have the same sky.
 By \cite[Proposition 1.1]{ChernovNemirovski2016}, \cite[Proposition 5.8]{BautistaIbortLafuente2014} there is a non-negative Legendrian isotopy between skies of any causally related points.
 Since $p$ and $q$ are causally related with the same sky, there is a non-negative Legendrian isotopy from $\sky_p$ to itself.
-Fixing some Cauchy surface $M\subset X$ with $p\in M$ and identifying $\mathcal{N}$ with $S^{\ast}M$ we get a non-negative Legendrian isotopy from a fiber of $S^{\ast}M$ to itself. \end{rem} The question about the cohomology of the universal cover of the Cauchy surface was an open question in \cite{ChernovKinlawSadykov2010}.
+Fixing some Cauchy surface $M\subset X$ with $p\in M$ and identifying $\mathcal{N}$ with $S^{\ast}M$ we get a non-negative Legendrian isotopy from a fiber of $S^{\ast}M$ to itself. \end{rem}

+The question about the cohomology of the universal cover of the Cauchy surface was an open question in \cite{ChernovKinlawSadykov2010}.
 The affirmative answer to it was known to Chernov and Nemirovski but not yet published.